yenshan/gamedev_javascript/jump_action_game_template/README.md

-# gamedev_javascript
+# jump action game template

-This is an executable demo that serves as a template for developing 2D pixel caharacter game.
+This is an executable demo that serves as a template for developing 2D pixel jump action game.

 This project is shared as a learning resource, and there are no plans for future updates.